Dental Implants – Are They Something for Me?

 The advantages of dental implants are many:

-Imitation of the natural teeth - Implants have the same structure as natural teeth.
-People will not notice your dental implants - only your smile.
+Imitation of natural teeth – Implants have the same structure as natural teeth.
+People won’t notice your dental implants – just your smile.

-Improving the quality of life - No other form of tooth replacement feels or works better.
+Improve quality of life – No other form of dentures feels or works better.
 You can eat and speak with ease and smile with confidence.

-Prevention of jawbone atrophy - Implants stimulate the jawbone and help prevent the bone loss that occurs when teeth are missing.
+Preventing Jawbone Loss– Implants stimulate the jawbone and help prevent the bone loss that occurs with missing teeth.

-Prevent premature sagging of the face - Preserving your jawline supports your facial muscles and prevents them from sagging and making you look prematurely older.
+Prevent premature facial sagging– Preserving your jawbone supports your facial muscles and prevents them from sagging and making you look older prematurely.

 What are the disadvantages of dental implants?

-They are not a quick solution to replace missing teeth.
-The surgical procedure, bone grafting if needed, and the healing process take time.
-And implants cost more than other forms of tooth replacement, but they also last much longer.
+They are not a quick fix to replace missing teeth.
+The surgery, bone grafting if necessary, and the healing process take time.
+And implants cost more than other forms of dentures, but they also last much longer.

 How do dental implants compare to other types of tooth replacement?